 From the three months ended June 30, 2016, the Sysmex Group applied IFRS, transitioning from J-GAAP it had previously used.
-Figures for the three months ended June 30, 2015, and the fiscal year ended March 31, 2016, have been retroactively adjusted to the IFRS basis for purposes of comparison.
+Figures for the six months ended September 30, 2015, and the fiscal year ended March 31, 2016, have been retroactively adjusted to the IFRS basis for purposes of comparison.

-Looking at the Japanese economy during the three months ended June 30, 2016, personal consumption was flat, but the economy remained in a recovery phase as capital expenditure showed signs of a rebound.
+Looking at the Japanese economy during the six months ended September 30, 2016, personal consumption was flat, but the economy remained in a recovery phase as capital expenditure showed signs of a rebound.
 Overseas economies generally maintained the trend toward modest recovery, despite emerging uncertainties in the economic outlook.

 The U.S. economy maintained its recovery despite decelerating employment, thanks to firm personal consumption.
-The European economy also continued to recover, but geopolitical risks mounted.
-The Chinese economy continued to decelerate, despite the introduction of monetary easing measures.
-The Asia Pacific region was also marked by economic deceleration, centered on ASEAN countries.
+The European economy also continued to recover, but due to the UK's negotiations on exiting the European Union the outlook remains uncertain.
+The Chinese economy continued to decelerate gradually, such as slowing growth in capital investment, despite the introduction of monetary easing measures.
+In the Asia Pacific region, uncertainty continued, centered on ASEAN countries.

 On the healthcare front, the Japanese government is including the medical and healthcare industry in its growth strategies, which is expected to continue invigorating healthcare-related industries going forward.
 In advanced countries in Europe and the United States, efforts are underway to curtail medical expenses and reform health insurance systems.
 In the United States, efforts to reduce the number of people without medical insurance are continuing.
 In China, medical system reform that is underway, including to the medical insurance system, aims to build infrastructures that provide uniform medical services in cities and farming villages throughout the country.
-Therefore, although some causes for uncertainty remain, the foundations of healthcare-related demand remain solid.
+Therefore, although some causes for uncertainty remain, such as yen appreciation, the foundations of healthcare-related demand remain solid.